lampapps/lampapps/_posts/2016-11-11-Whats-in-a-Domain-Name.md

 > Hint: You will probable be using more than one Google service along the way.
 If you already have a Google Account, then you can sign in and use that.
 However, you may want to create a new one just for your business keeping your personal email and other documents separate from your business.
 You will have a chance to do that when you purchase a domain name with Google.

-To start the process at [Google's Domain Name Registration page][googledomain].
-There you can start your search for a new domain name.
+Start the process at [Google's Domain Name Registration page][googledomain].
+There you can search for a new domain name.
 Once you enter it, you will see something like this image.

 ![Registering a Domain Name with Google]({{site.url}}/images/googledomain.jpg "Registering a Domain Name with Google")